-Curtis Moore is a composer, songwriter and musician whose work can be heard on the Broadway and international stage, T.V., film, and new media.
-His work has been performed at Playwrights Horizons, The Old Vic Theatre, Brooklyn Academy of Music, The Public Theater, The Old Globe, TheatreWorks, Kansas City Rep, and Lincoln Center.
+Curtis Moore is an award winning composer, songwriter and musician whose wide scope has allowed him to work on varied projects on and off Broadway in New York and across the globe, including Playwrights Horizons, The Old Vic Theatre, Brooklyn Academy of Music, The Public Theater, The Old Globe, TheatreWorks, Kansas City Rep, and Lincoln Center.

 For film, Curtis and Matthew Brookshire wrote and performed songs for the Todd Solondz’ film Palindromes (Venice, Toronto, Telluride, New York film festivals.)
-Three of which were short-listed by Variety for the Academy of Motion Picture Arts and Sciences Best Original Song.
-Other film credits include composing the score for Clear Blue Tuesday, music for Industrial Light and Magic, MTV networks, production and orchestration for Disney’s Pocahontas II, the Miss America Pageant, and the CBS’ Rose Bowl Celebration.
+Other film credits include composing the score for Clear Blue Tuesday, music for Industrial Light and Magic, MTV networks, the Miss America Pageant, and the CBS’ Rose Bowl Celebration.
 Most recently, Curtis composed the music for the short film Places I Can Never Go Back To.

-As a producer and songwriter, Curtis continues to develop and collaborate with artists around the world.
-Manager Dave Lory, taken with Curtis’ song “Season For Saying Goodbye”, solicited material for his diverse roster of clients including Irish tenor Ronan Tynan and opera singer Shawna Stone.
-The latter of which Curtis subsequently developed and helped secure a recording contract with EMI/Angel Records.
-His song “Seattle” appeared on the album “Entity” from #1 Billboard dance artist, Kevin Aviance, receiving high praise from the music press.
-Other artists he has worked with include Wafah Dafour, Ari Gold, Sara Ramirez, and two American Idol finalists - *Dilia and Karen Rodriguez.
+As a producer and songwriter, Curtis continues to develop and collaborate with artists around the world, including Irish tenor Ronan Tynan, opera singer Shawna Stone, #1 Billboard dance artist, Kevin Aviance, Wafah Dafour, Ari Gold, Sara Ramirez, and two American Idol finalists - *Dilia and Karen Rodriguez.

-His new stage musical Venice, written with Matt Sax and Eric Rosen, premiered as a joint production between The Center Theater Group in Los Angeles and The Kansas City Rep, and was presented in a sold out-extended run at the Public Theater in New York in 2013.
+His musical Venice, written with Matt Sax and Eric Rosen, premiered as a joint production between The Center Theater Group in Los Angeles and The Kansas City Rep, and was presented in a sold out-extended run at the Public Theater in New York in 2013.

-Awards include “Best Composer Award” at the ASCAP/NYU Film Scoring Workshop, “Garland Award” for best score, and multiple grants from the Eugene O’Neill Music Theater Conference.
+Awards include “Best Composer Award” at the ASCAP/NYU Film Scoring Workshop, “Garland Award” for best score for a musical, and multiple grants from the Eugene O’Neill Music Theater Conference.
 He is a graduate of Northwestern University and a founding member of the Northwestern University Entertainment Alliance.

 Curtis is currently based in New York, NY and enjoys volunteering his time and talent to The Actors Fund, Broadway Cares/Equity Fights AIDS, and the Ali Forney Center.